 Best High Performance Running Shoe for High Arches

-Mizuno is typically known it’s elite high-performance shoes, but here it manages to go head to head with other high cushion shoes.
+Mizuno is more typically known for its elite high-performance shoes, but here it manages to go head to head with other high cushion shoes.
 What’s unique about this shoe is how it delivers its high level of cushion.

 Unlike the gel or foam layers in Asics or Brooks, this shoe from Mizuno utilizes segmented layers of foam that run the length of the shoe.
 Each independent pod crashes independently as you land, helping you overcome the issues associated with high arches.
 You’ll find your run is smoother, softer, and more comfortable.

 Added flexibility in the forefoot and heel mean greater stability as you run and a better feeling toe-off.
-This cloud wave technology mimics a foot’s action with normal arches, providing extra levels of comfort.
+Wave technology mimics a foot’s action with high arches, providing extra levels of comfort.

 - Plush, cushioned ride